singnet/dev-portal/docs/ai-developers/organization-setup.md

 ```

 ### Publish the organization
-Please note you will need an account with Ether to do the below
+Ensure that you have an account with Ether to perform update/delete/add services for a particular organization.

-Members can update/delete/add services under the given organization , however
-only the owner can modify the metadata of an organization.
+**Note** Only the owner is eligible to modify the metadata of an organization.